astorm/pestle/docs/pestle-library.md

 The first argument to `input` is the question you want to ask your user.
 The second argument is the default value to use if someone just presses return instead of entering a value.

-Use this function with care -- once your program requires input from a user it can't be used in shell scripts.
+Use this function with care -- once you **require** input from a user your program can't be used in more complex shell scripts (without a human there to press the buttons).
 Ideally, limit your use of the `input` function to the `@callback` arguments described earlier in this document.